 the focal length of any lens that you attach.
 Thus the focal length multiplier or "crop

 factor" of the different cameras differ.
 Canon EOS 7D Mark II has a focal length

 multiplier of 1.6x the original lens, which will increase the focal length of

 a 300mm telephoto lens into a 480mm super telephoto lens.

 In birdphotography focal length is gold worth.
 A 600mm or 800mm will cost an arm and a leg.
 But you can easily steal a few mm by chosing a 1.6x crop factor camera.
 But the full frame Cameras usually have a better image and can handle higher ISO better.

-If you change lenses often there is a high likelihood that dust will start sticking to the image sensor.
-This will ofcourse affect the pictures you take, and you should check the amount of dust by taking a photo of a white wall, or a clear sky.
+If you change lenses often there is a likelihood that dust will start sticking to the image sensor.
+This will of course affect the pictures you take, and you should check the amount of dust by taking a photo of a white wall, or a clear sky.

-My suggestion is to simply buy a set of 12 Sensor Swabs (size 1, 2, or 3 depending on your camera model), and a bottle of Eclipse glass cleaning liquid.
+New cameras all have a sensor clening system so you should not be too concerned.
+But in case you need to clean it for some reason I suggest first using a Giotto Rocket Air Blower.
+If that doesn't work then look at buying a set of 12 Sensor Swabs (size 1, 2, or 3 depending on your camera model), and a bottle of Eclipse glass cleaning liquid.
 Check out Photographic Solutions, Inc. website for retailers.

-Galbraith's CF Database was the place to go to find out what Compac Flash card that worked the fastest for your camera.
-It is no longer being updated.
-But in general Lexar Professional and Sandisk Extreme Pro are the best with maybe Lexar taking the lead.
-I have used Sandisk Extreme for years and they have worked impeccably.
+Lexar Professional and Sandisk Extreme Pro are the best with maybe Lexar taking the lead.
+I have used Sandisk Extreme since 2005 and they have worked impeccably.